magnussolution/magnusbilling7/wiki/en/modules/phoneNumber/phoneNumber.rst

 Phonebook
 ---------

-| We did not write the description to this field.
+| Phonebook that this number belongs to.